 However, the Case Method prepares students for the real world and arouses their curiosity, analytical skills and creativity.
 This technique is often used in popular MBA or Masters classes to analyze real cases experienced by companies in the past.

 Ewan McIntosh, an advocate of Design Thinking, created The Design Thinking School as part of his “No Tosh” consulting group.
-No Tosh harnesses the creative practices of some of the best media and tech companies in the world to coach educators methods to implement the concept.
+No Tosh harnesses the creative practices of some of the best media and tech companies in the world to coach teaching methods to implement the concept.
 Design Thinking for Educators also provides teachers with an online toolkit with instructions to explore Design Thinking in any classroom.
 Click here to download the free toolkit now.

 Curiosity is the main driver of learning.
 As a basic principle of learning, it makes little sense to force students to memorize large reams of text that they will either begrudgingly recall or instantly forget.
 The key is to let students focus on exploring an area which interests them and learn about it for themselves.